OpsLevel/cli/CONTRIBUTING.md

 ## Submitting a Pull Request

-OpsLevel provides a CI environment to test changes through Github Actions.
+OpsLevel provides a CI environment to test changes through GitHub Actions.
 For example, if you submit a pull request to the repo, GitHub will trigger automated code checks and tests upon approval from an OpsLevel maintainer.

 A maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.
-- First time contributors should note code checks + unit tests require a maintainer to approve.
+- First time contributors should be aware that code checks + unit tests require a maintainer to approve.

 Once all tests are passing and your PR has been approved, a maintainer will merge your changes into the active development branch.
 And that's it!
 It will be available in the next release that is cut.
 Happy developing :tada: